codegram/full-stack-fest-sponsor-handbook/becoming-a-sponsor/about.md

 * Mostly developers and technical leads
 * In the 25-44 age range
 * From Europe
-* Curious, looking to get inspired
+* Curious, looking for inspiration
-* Interested in many different programming languages, infrastrucutre, new technologies, scalability or new programming paradigms
+* Interested in many different programming languages, infrastructure, new technologies, scalability or new programming paradigms

 ## The organisers